-The New York State Department of Environemental Conservation is in the process of developing a Source Water Protection Program for Cornell's surface drinking water source.
-A review and summary will be posted on our website and provided in next year's Annual Drinking Water Quality Report.
+The New York State Department of Health is in the process of developing a Source Water Protection Program for Cornell's surface drinking water source.
+A review and summary will be posted on our website and provided in future Annual Drinking Water Quality Report.

-Work has begun to revise the Fall Creek Watershed Rules and Regulations, however a broader effort to revise/develop Rules and Regulations for the entire Cayuga Lake Basin are being explored in conjunction with the Tompkins County Water Resources Council and other local water purveyors.
+Work has begun to revise the Fall Creek Watershed Rules and Regulations.
+However a broader effort to revise/develop Rules and Regulations for the entire Cayuga Lake Basin are being explored in conjunction with the Tompkins County Water Resources Council, the NYS Department of Health, and other local water purveyors.